 Even more Pre-Remains?

-We’ve got ready list waiting for you:
+We’ve got a reading list waiting for you:

 Martin van der Laar mentioned Pre-Remains as most memorable in his 20 years Cacaofabriek.